 - Physiological differences between the interstitial fluid and capillary blood may result in differences in glucose readings.
-Differences in Sensor glucose readings between interstitial fluid and capillary blood may be observed during times of rapid change in blood glucose, such as after eating, dosing insulin, or exercising. - Store the Sensor Kit between 4°C and 25°C. While you don't need to keep your Sensor Kit in a refrigerator, you can as long as the refrigerator is between 4°C and 25°C. - If you have a medical appointment that includes strong magnetic or electromagnetic radiation, for example an X-ray, MRI (Magnetic Resonance
+Differences in Sensor glucose readings between interstitial fluid and capillary blood may be observed during times of rapid change in blood glucose, such as after eating, dosing insulin, or exercising. - Interfering Substances: Taking ascorbic acid while wearing the Sensor may falsely raise your Sensor glucose readings.
+Taking salicylic acid may slightly lower your Sensor glucose readings.
+The level of inaccuracy depends on the amount of the interfering substance active in your body.

-Imaging), or CT (Computed Tomography) scan, remove the Sensor you are wearing and apply a new one after the appointment.
-The effect of these types of procedures on the performance of the Sensor has not been evaluated.

-- The Sensor has not been evaluated for use in pregnant women, persons on dialysis, or people less than 4 years of age. - The Sensor Pack is sterile unless opened or damaged. - Your Sensor has been tested to withstand immersion into one metre (3 ft) of water for up to 30 minutes.
-It is also protected against insertion of objects > 12mm diameter.
-(IP27) - Do not freeze the Sensor.
+- Store the Sensor Kit between 4°C and 25°C. While you don't need to keep your Sensor Kit in a refrigerator, you can as long as the refrigerator is between 4°C and 25°C. - If you have a medical appointment that includes strong magnetic or electromagnetic radiation, for example an X-ray, MRI (Magnetic Resonance Imaging), or CT (Computed Tomography) scan, remove the Sensor you are wearing and apply a new one after the appointment.
+The effect of these types of procedures on the performance of the Sensor has not been evaluated. - The Sensor has not been evaluated for use in pregnant women, persons on dialysis or people less than 4 years of age. - The Sensor Pack is sterile unless opened or damaged. - Your Sensor has been tested to withstand immersion into one metre (3 ft) of water for up to 30 minutes. - Do not freeze the Sensor.
 Do not use if expiry date has passed.